Battleground postal delays persist with mail voting underway - Austin Daily Herald

 Mail-in ballots arriving past the deadline is a main reason many of them get rejected.
 That has led election officials nationwide to urge voters to return ballots as soon as possible or take advantage of ballot drop boxes or early in-person voting.

 The postal district that covers the eastern third of Michigan, including Detroit and its suburbs, has consistently been one of the worst performing regions.
-It had the nation’s slowest deliveries in the opening days of October, with just 70.9% of mail arriving on time.
+It had the nation’s slowest deliveries in the opening days of October, with just 70.9 percent of mail arriving on time.

 Michigan has sent every registered voter a ballot application, but mail-in votes must arrive by Election Day to count, following a court order that blocked a 14-day extension backed by Democrats.
 Secretary of State Jocelyn Benson has told voters who have not yet mailed in their ballots to skip the Postal Service altogether and put ballots in a drop box or take them to their local clerk’s office.